Austin-Hoyle/hoverable.js/README.md

 ## Getting Started

+#To add Hoverable to your project..
+    Add this script tag to the bottom of your html body(before your main script): https://cdn.jsdelivr.net/gh/user/repo@version/file

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

 ```javascript